learn-co-curriculum/phase-3-enumerables-debugging/README.md

 ## Code Along

+Fork and clone this lesson to code along!

 In this lesson, we'll be writing a method called `#reverse_each_word` that takes in a argument of a sentence as a string, and returns that same sentence with each word reversed in place.